Patent Pending USPTO #63/997,982 — Filed March 6, 2026

 The PDFox V2 Approach

-PDFox V2 has its own DOM-oriented rendering engine built natively on Rust with PDF 2.0 (ISO 32000-2:2020) — the latest standard.
+PDFox V2 is powered by DNPR — a proprietary PDF 2.0 interpreter (patent pending) built on the latest PDF standard.
 Instead of painting pixels to a canvas, it reads the PDF binary stream and directly represents it as editable HTML DOM elements.

 PDFox V2 Pipeline